3 Proven Ways to Improve Practice Profitability and Clinical Performance

 Practical use cases include identifying why a surgeon’s quality scores are high for a specific surgery (or even a specific patient cohort), and utilizing that data to refine methods for other under-performing providers.

-Imagine the following conversation between an administrator and surgeon: "Dr. Smith, can no longer perform a total knee for patients with a BMI over 20 because outcomes scores are too low and it makes the practice vulnerable to margin if it affects our payer contracts.
-Dr. Smith needs to adjust your process, perhaps by adopting Dr. Jones's approach because Dr. Jones’s scores are above average on benchmarking reports.
-Or we can change workflow triage that patient cohort (<20 BMI) out of Dr. Smith’s patient schedule."
+Imagine the following conversation between an administrator and surgeon: "Dr. Smith can no longer perform a total knee for patients with a BMI over 30 because outcomes scores are too low and it makes the practice vulnerable to margin if it affects our payer contracts.
+Dr. Smith needs to adjust his process, perhaps by adopting Dr. Jones's approach because Dr. Jones’s scores are above average on comparison reports between the two.
+Or we can change workflow triage that patient cohort (<30 BMI) out of Dr. Smith’s patient schedule."

-3. Data-driven Marketing It seems like every time we hear about an orthopaedic surgeon, you also hear, "he's the best" or “she’s the best.”
+It seems like every time you hear about an orthopaedic surgeon, you also hear, "he's the best" or “she’s the best.”

 Surely not every surgeon is the best, even among their local market or patient population.
 But practices and providers have benefited from anecdotal reputations like “he’s the best” for years.